Our Team

 Alisha Graves

-Alisha Graves is Executive Director of OASIS and a Founder of the OASIS Initiative at University of California, Berkeley.
+Alisha Graves is Co-Executive Director of OASIS and a Founder of the OASIS Initiative at University of California, Berkeley.
 Alisha lectures internationally on population and food security in the Sahel.
 She is a research fellow for Project Drawdown, analyzing the potential contribution of family planning for reducing greenhouse gas emissions.
 Previously, she worked to improve women's access to misoprostol, a generic, essential medicine.
 In this role, she worked on drug registration, operations research, and advocating for evidence-based maternal health policies across seven countries in Sub-Saharan Africa and Southeast Asia.
 She completed her MPH in International Maternal and Child Health at UC Berkeley in 2006.

 Big issues deserve bold responses: Population and climate change in the Sahel